 - Experience thorough cleaning results on all floors with the highly efficient bagless-technology and all floor high-power brush

-- Benefit from the extra-long 60 minute run time and short charging time:3 hours (battery 80% charged),6 hours (battery 100% charged) thanks to the durable and powerful, rechargeable batteries
+- Benefit from the extra-long 60 minute run time and short charging time: 3 hours (battery 80 Percent charged), 6 hours (battery 100 Percent charged) thanks to the durable and powerful, rechargeable batteries

-- Enjoy the comfort of the athlete thanks to its light weight, easy clean system making it easy to use, store and clean
+- Enjoy the comfort of the Athlet thanks to its light weight, easy clean system making it easy to use, store and clean

-- Operate conveniently with minimal maintenance as a result of the exceptionally powerful and unique sensor bagless technology
+- Operate conveniently with minimal maintenance as a result of the exceptionally powerful and unique sensor bagless technology.
+Weight-3 kg, 0.9 Litre usable capacity

 - Vacuum without limitations on upholstery and in corners thanks to adjustable accessories kit for maximised flexibility